Advertiser Disclosure

 BOS offers free Wi-Fi throughout all public areas of the airport.
 To connect, select “BOSWifi” from the available connections.

-Hot Tip: Make sure you’re always connected at the airport with the best mobile Wi-Fi hotspots.
+Stay connected at the airport with the best mobile Wi-Fi hotspots.

 BOS Airport Lost and Found

-• Security Checkpoint: Contact TSA at 617-561-2047 or report a lost item using this form
+• Security checkpoint: Contact TSA at 617-561-2047 or report a lost item using this form

-• Customs Hall: Contact Customs and Border Protection at 617-568-1810
+• Customs hall: Contact Customs and Border Protection at 617-568-1810

-• Airplane or Boarding Area: Contact the relevant airline
+• Airplane or boarding area: Contact the relevant airline

-• Other Public Areas: Visit the lost and found office on the arrivals level between Terminals C and E, call 617-568-7514, or submit a claim
+• Other public areas: Visit the lost and found office on the arrivals level between terminals C and E, call 617-568-7514, or submit a claim

 Additional Airport Information